cslab/csspin-python/docs/plugins/behave.rst

         version: "3.11.9"

-The provisioning of the required virtual environment as well as the plugins dependencies can be done via the well-known ``spin --provision``-command.
+The provisioning of the required virtual environment as well as the plugins dependencies can be done via the well-known ``spin provision``-task.

 The plugin is now ready to use: ``spin behave --help``.